nikich28/TTS_FastSpeech/README.md

 ### TextToSpeech with FastSpeech

+implemented FastSpeech, all logs and report are available in wandb

-Commands for training in google colab:
+Commands for training and testing:
 ~~~
 !wget https://data.keithito.com/data/speech/LJSpeech-1.1.tar.bz2
 !tar -xjf LJSpeech-1.1.tar.bz2